 In order to be able to bid for the Region of Gastronomy title, regions need to be a member of the IGCAT World Regions of Gastronomy Platform.
 This section outlines the process of becoming a Platform member:

-1. Prospective regions should first convene a stakeholder meeting in the region and create a Regional Stakeholder Committee.
-The founding stakeholder group should include public, private, third sector and knowledge institutions (normally a university).
+Prospective regions should first convene a stakeholder meeting in the region and create a Regional Stakeholder Committee.
+This committee of founding stakeholders should include public, private, third sector and knowledge institutions (normally a university).
 Later this group will likely grow to include many more stakeholders.
 2. The region should appoint two representatives to attend Platform meetings and request in writing the region's interest to become a member.
 These representatives agree to share information from the Platform with all regional stakeholders.

-protocol agreement with IGCAT (the administrative body for the World Region of Gastronomy Platform).
+3. The Regional Stakeholder Committee must sign a protocol agreement with IGCAT (the administrative body for the World Region of Gastronomy Platform).
 Only one or two representing institutions need to sign the protocol with IGCAT but there needs to be evidence of the stakeholder agreement to sign.
 By signing the protocol agreement with IGCAT, the regional stakeholders agree to jointly join the Platform, promote the Award and take part in partner meetings each year.